 Murmuria Haveli: The paintings of trains, cars, George V, and Venice were executed on the walls of this haveli during the 1930s by Balu Ram, one of the last working artists of the region.
 In pictures – like Lord Krishna with his cows in English courtyard and a young Nehru on a horseback, holding the national flag – this haveli uses a unique theme blending the East with the West.
 The haveli also features a long frieze depicting a train with a crow flying above the engine and much activity at the railway crossing.

 Jhunjhunwala Haveli: The haveli is decorated with striking gold leaf painted room to the right of main courtyard.

 Mohan Lal Saraf Haveli: The picture of a Maharaja stroking his moustaches beautifies this haveli.

 Gulab Rai Ladia Haveli: This haveli is located in the south of town, where the decoration of the outer and inner walls is perhaps the finest in Mandawa.
-Blue washes here and there betray twentieth-century censorship of the erotic scenes that had been commonly acceptable one hundred years earlier.
+Blue washes here and there betray twentieth-century censorship of the erotic scenes that had been commonly accepted one hundred years earlier.

-The Binsidhar Newatia Haveli, Lakshminarayan Ladia Haveli and Chokhani Double Haveli are some other havelis in the area.
+The Binsidhar Newatia Haveli, Lakshminarayan Ladia Haveli and Chokhani Double Haveli are some other Havelis in the area.

 Murals in the Thakurji temple located opposite the Goenka Double Haveli and the Murmuria Haveli include soldiers being shot from the mouths of cannons, a reflection of the horrors of the Mutiny of 1857.
-Further west are a couple of chhatris, and a step-well, still used today and bearing paintings inside its decorative corner domes.
+Further west is a couple of chhatris, and a step-well, still used today and bearing paintings inside its decorative corner domes.